Chan Jian Xiang - Project Portfolio Page

 4.2 Main Layer

-layer, it contains a single class known as Domnus
+The main layer, it contains a single class known as Domnus.
+Its purpose can be split into 3 parts:

-component to load the user’s past data and it also loads the complete module list that is packaged inside the JAR file.
+At Start-Up: It calls upon the storage component to load the user’s past data and it also loads the complete module list that is packaged inside the JAR file.

 At Operating: It connects the relevant component of the program to ensure the program is operating as per the intended logic flow.